CODES-group/opyrability/docs/operability_overview.rst

 operability analysis.

-When designing a chemical process/plant, two main tasks naturally arise, when bearing in mind the processing of raw materials into value-added products such as chemicals or energy:
+When designing a chemical process/plant, two main tasks naturally arise, when considering the processing of raw materials into value-added products such as chemicals or energy: